“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.”

 ― Dr. Seuss

 Reading is an essential life skill that is central to learning at St Luke’s.
-We particularly want the children to develop a love of books which they carry with them into adult life.
-We aim for all children to be able to have a love of reading and a range of decoding skills by 7 and be enthusiastic, fluent and independent readers by 11.
+We particularly want the children to develop a life-long love of books, learning a range of decoding skills by seven and becoming enthusiastic, fluent and independent readers by eleven.

 How We Teach Reading At St Luke’s

 Throughout the school, we share our love of books with children through reading them quality stories and non-fiction.
 Each class has a book area where children can relax and enjoy reading high quality texts.
 We ensure that these books represent the diverse world we live in as well as challenge gender and other stereotyping.
 Hearing stories is an essential part of the reading journey for all our children no matter their age; this develops children’s higher-level vocabulary and knowledge of story structures, enabling them to understand and discuss stories beyond their reading age.